About Raggy Charters

 Purity Khosa - Marine Guide & Crew

 Purity was born and raised in Bushbuckridge, a village just under the Kruger National Park in Mpumalanga.
 She spent most of her childhood visiting the park with her father.
 This triggered her interest in wildlife.
 In 2014 she came to Port Elizabeth to study a Diploma in Tourism Management at Nelson Mandela University.
 In 2017 she did an experiential learning with Raggy Charters, which introduced her to the Marine wildlife.
 Since then, she has been with Raggy Charters.
-Now she is a qualified marine guide with the Field Guiding Association of Southern Africa (FGASA) and is also completing her B Tech Degree in Tourism Management with the University of Johannesburg.
+Now she is a qualified marine guide with the Field Guiding Association of Southern Africa (FGASA) and has completed her B Tech Degree in Tourism Management with the University of Johannesburg.

 WArren tarboton - part-time skipper & crew